-Filming for journalism and movies is a creative and often collaborative process, where the budget dictates if the roles of director, director of photography (DP), and camera operators are fulfilled by a team, or rest on just one person's shoulders.
-Ultimately, the person holding the camera has the responsibility of delivering both the content and style that was agreed in advance, while safely adapting to dynamic changes on set.
+Filming for journalism and movies is a creative and often collaborative process in which the budget dictates whether the roles of director, director of photography (DP), and camera operators are fulfilled by a team or rest on just one person's shoulders.
+Ultimately, the person holding the camera has the responsibility of delivering both the content and style that was agreed to in advance while safely adapting to dynamic changes on set.